nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   parameter `DATE`.
 </div>

+### Listing all internship entries : `list`

+Shows a list of all internship entries that have been added into InternBuddy.

+Format: `list`

 ### Adding an internship entry: `add`

 Adds a new internship entry to the list of existing entries.